Dusan-Goll/All_Ten_for_wcp/README.md

 # All_Ten_for_wcp
-Small python program to practise writing by all ten fingers.
+Small python program to practice writing by all ten fingers.
 Program is intended for executing via Python in windows command prompt.

 ## . . .  this project is still unfinished . . .